mrtnetwork/mrtwallet/README.md

 - **Features:** Support for Ethereum transactions.
 - **Highlights:** Compatibility with both legacy and EIP-1559 transactions.
 Import and manage ERC-20 assets effortlessly, and execute ERC-20 token transfers with ease.
+- **Web3 Support** Added support for interacting with Web3 on Chrome, Brave, Mozilla Firefox, and Android platforms.

 ### Tron